i-tanova/Learn-Spring/README.md

      - Annotate it as @OneToMany and add cascade type = All, and mappedBy="recipe" - this is the field in Ingredient class
 	@OneToMany(cascade = CascadeType.ALL, mappedBy = "recipe")
      - Go to Ingredient and annotate recipe field with @OneToMany

+- Assignment - create one to one relationship between UnitOfMeasure and Ingredient table
+         - Create UnitOfMeasure Entity
+	 - Create Unidirectional relationship from Ingredient to Unit of measure
+	 - Do not cascade events

+	 @OneToOne(fetch = FetchType.EAGER)
+         private UnitOfMeasure unitOfMeasure;

+- JPA Enumerations
+       - in package domain add new -> enum Difficulty
+       - add it as field in Recipe
+       - add annotation @Enumerated
+       - add value = EnumType.ORDINAL  - Ordinal is default value.
+This is how it will be persisted.
+       - Ordinal means it will be persisted as numbers 1, 2, 3 - This means that if you add new value, all data will mess
+       - Use String!!
+        @Enumerated(value = EnumType.STRING)

+- Many to Many JPA Relationships